AndreaDiotallevi/bank_tech_test/README.md

   - The ```features``` folder, which includes the feature tests
   - The ```units``` folder, which includes the unit tests

+The code is structured this way to separate the model files from the tests files.
+In addition, this is the conventional way to structure Ruby code tested with RSpec.

 ### Technologies Used

 * ```ruby``` for the code